avelino/avelino.run/content/blog/2026-01-jbundle-distributing-clojure-without-the-graalvm-pain.md

 This might seem contradictory: a tool for Clojure developers, written in Rust.
 The reasoning is pragmatic:

-**The tool itself needs to be a single binary.** If clj-pack required a JVM to run, we'd have a chicken-and-egg problem.
+**The tool itself needs to be a single binary.** If jbundle required a JVM to run, we'd have a chicken-and-egg problem.
 You'd need Java installed to build the thing that removes the Java requirement.
 Rust gives us a zero-dependency static binary out of `cargo build --release`.

-**The problem domain is systems programming.** clj-pack manipulates archives, downloads files with integrity verification, manages caches, detects platform-specific paths, and orchestrates external processes (`jdeps`, `jlink`, `clojure`).
+**The problem domain is systems programming.** jbundle manipulates archives, downloads files with integrity verification, manages caches, detects platform-specific paths, and orchestrates external processes (`jdeps`, `jlink`, `clojure`).
 This is exactly what Rust excels at — I/O-heavy orchestration with strong guarantees.

 **Error handling matters here.** A packaging tool that silently produces broken binaries is worse than useless.
 Rust's type system (with `thiserror` for domain errors and `anyhow` for the main function) makes it hard to forget error paths.
 Every fallible operation is explicit in the code.